mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/database.md

 # Connecting Databases to MindsDB in Mongo

-The integrations provide data to be used for making forecasts.
+Integrations, or external databases, provide data to be used for making forecasts.
 Here, we use the `databases.insertOne()` method to connect the integrations to Mongo.

 ## Using the `db.databases.insertOne()` Method